Swapo’s landslide win is not what it seems

 But Swapo’s increasing popularity does not make sense in a situation of ever-worsening socioeconomic conditions and massive corruption.
 How should this contradiction be understood?

 The EVMs experienced many technical problems during the elections, and mobile polling stations did not show up at 77 sites.
+Adding to the intrigue, the co-ordinator of the electoral commission’s information technology is the chairperson of a Swapo branch in Windhoek.

 All this casts serious doubts about the credibility of the elections.
 And, against the background of the 2009 elections, when there was strong suspicion of ballot stuffing, question marks will continue to hang over these election outcomes.